lanl/qmd-progress/README.md

 PROGRESS: Parallel, Rapid O(N) and Graph-based Recursive Electronic Structure Solver.
 LACC Number: LA-CC-16-068

   - This library is focused on the development of general solvers that are commonly used in _quantum chemistry packages_.

-- This library has to be installed with the _Basic Matrix Library_ to be able to use it.
-This library can be downloaded from:
+  - This library has to be installed with the _Basic Matrix Library_  (BML) to be able to use it.
+The BML can be downloaded from:
 [BML](https://github.com/qmmd/bml)